vineetchanana/Yelp/README.md

 # YelpCamp
 [YelpCamp](https://murmuring-woodland-13945.herokuapp.com/)

-This website contains the list of Campgrounds.User can see the campgrounds and add their own Campgrounds after logging in.
+YelpCamp is a Campground website.
+User can see the campgrounds posted bt people and add their own Campgrounds after registering on it.

 ## Functionality